alexvasilikop/ChromGenomePlot/README.md

 # ChromGenomePlot
-A tool for analysis and visualization based on chromosome-level reference genome assemblies (Coming soon..)
+ChromGenomePlot provides a set of functions for analysis and visualization of diverse genomic features along the chromosomes of reference genome assemblies.
+(Coming soon..)